dkratz90/Luna_Token/LunaToken Project Proposal.md

    - **Token Symbol:** LUNA
    - **Decimals:** 18 (standard for ERC-20 tokens)
    - **Total Supply:** 1,000,000 LUNA
-   - **Smart Contract Development:** Write a smart contract in Solidity to define LunaToken's properties, including minting and burning functions.
+   - **Smart Contract Development:** Write a smart contract in Solidity to define LunaToken's properties, including minting functions.

 2. **Distribution Mechanism:**
    - **Airdrop Functionality:** Develop a function within the smart contract that allows the owner to airdrop LunaTokens to specified Ethereum addresses.
-   - **Manual Transfer:** Enable manual token transfer between user accounts via web3.js.

 3. **Value Tracking:**
    - **Price Oracle Integration:** Use a Chainlink oracle to fetch real-time price data for ETH/USD and LunaToken/ETH pairs.